It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 Best of all, video testimonials don’t have to be filmed in-person.
 A high-quality zoom call and some creative editing can be just as effective as — and even seem more authentic than — a professional video.

-Questions to ask during a manufacturing testimonial interview
+Questions to ask during a testimonial interview:

 - What is an overview of their business?
 Their role?